-There is also something called the 4U model, described at Chamaileon, to make your subject line more effective.
+There is also something called the 4U model, described at Chamaeleon, to make your subject line more effective.
 What are the four Us?

 - Ultra-specific – Tell the user exactly what you're doing.
-Misleading your brand new subscriber is a great way to immediately lose their interest.
+Misleading your brand new subscriber is a great way to lose their interest immediately.

 - Urgent – Time-sensitivity works.
-Encourage them to open and read your email through the use of FOMO, or Fear Of Missing Out, on something.
+Please encourage them to open and read your email through the use of FOMO, or Fear Of Missing Out, on something.

 - Unique – Be different.
 If your subject looks like everybody else's, it'll blend in with the pack.
 Blending in is a curse in digital marketing because so many people do it.
 Your goal is to set yourself apart from everyone else.

 2. Thank them for giving up their precious email address.